Budapest Airport Guide 2026: Terminals & Transport

 Where to Find the Rental Desks

-All car rental desks are located in the Terminal 2 arrivals hall, along the right-hand wall as you exit customs into the main hall.
+The rental desks are spread across the ground transportation areas of Terminals 2A and 2B and the SkyCourt arrivals level, not lined up along one wall, so check which desk you need before you start walking: Avis and Europcar both give their counter as Terminal 2B.
 They’re clearly marked with the company’s branding and staffed during standard airport hours.
 Keys are collected at the desk; the actual vehicles are in a designated rental car area adjacent to the terminal car parks.
 A staff member will direct you to your specific vehicle.
 The walk from desk to car is approximately 5–10 minutes.
-Returning the vehicle at the end of your trip follows the reverse process — return to the dedicated rental car return area (clearly signed from the airport access road) before the desk opens if you have an early morning flight.
+Returning the vehicle at the end of your trip follows the reverse process, return to the dedicated rental car return area (clearly signed from the airport access road) before the desk opens if you have an early morning flight.

 Fuel Policy and Insurance: What to Watch For

 ⚠️ Watch Out: Car rental at any airport involves several well-documented upsell attempts.
 The two most common at BUD: Fuel policy: Confirm whether the car comes full and must be returned full (“full-to-full”), or comes full and can be returned empty at a prepaid rate.
 Full-to-full is almost always cheaper unless you’re absolutely certain you’ll return the car empty.
 The prepaid fuel option charges a generous rate per litre and assumes you’ll use the whole tank.
-Insurance: Your existing travel insurance or credit card may already provide Collision Damage Waiver (CDW) coverage — check before accepting the rental company’s excess waiver at the desk.
+Insurance: Your existing travel insurance or credit card may already provide Collision Damage Waiver (CDW) coverage, check before accepting the rental company’s excess waiver at the desk.
 Paying for coverage you already have is the most common unnecessary car rental expense.
 Bring documentation of your existing cover.

 Driving from the Airport to Budapest City Centre

 The drive from Budapest Airport to the city centre takes approximately 25–35 minutes in normal conditions via the M0 ring road and the M5 motorway connection, or through the XVIII district via surface roads if you prefer to avoid the motorway.
-Hungarian motorways require a motorway vignette (e-matrica) — you can purchase these online or at petrol stations; many rental companies include them or sell them at the desk.
+Hungarian motorways require a motorway vignette (e-matrica), you can purchase these online or at petrol stations; many rental companies include them or sell them at the desk.
 Driving in Budapest city centre is entirely manageable but parking is expensive and limited in the central districts.
 If your destination is central Pest, dropping the car at a park-and-ride or hotel garage and using public transport for city navigation is frequently more practical than driving door-to-door.

 📍 Europcar